 For a more detailed and academically focussed interview on Office of Experiments, read Jussi Parikka’s website here:

-Office of Experiments individual projects have involved a range of artists, activists, architects and academics:
+Office of Experiments individual projects involve a range of artists, activists, architects and academics:

 Neal White (UK), N55 (DK), Steve Rowell (USA), Tina O’Connell (UK & Ireland), Lisa Haskell (UK), Rob Smith (UK) and Anna Troisi (I/UK), Luce Choules (UK), Dr Kathrin Soldhju (DE), Professor Gail Davies (UK), Dr Dominic Walker (UK), Dr Nicholas Langlitz (DE/USA) Erik Kearney (IE) and Bill Thompson (US/UK) with Rob La Frenais, Nicola Triscott, Anna Santamoro, Claudia Lastra, Lala Thorpe, Ross Roberston and others at Arts Catalyst.

-Thanks to our many collaborators and supporters, but specifically;
+We would like to thank our many collaborators and supporters, but specifically;